DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

     Type1     Type2     Type3
 0.3585859 0.1555985 0.4858156
 ```
-2. Compute the squared distance from each assemblage to the red dot.
-The distance we use to do this in CA is called (more geek lingo) the *chi-square distance*.
+2. Compute the distance from each assemblage to the red dot.
+The particular kind of distance we use to do this in CA is called (more geek lingo) the *chi-square distance*.
 Here is the computation for the first row of the matrix of type proportions.
 First, we check the proportions for the first assemblage:
 ```
   propMat[1,]
      Type1      Type2      Type3